ircam-ismm/webaudio-tutorials/first-steps/generalities.md

 2. Downloading the files associated to the URLs.
 3. Interpreting these files to display the interface in the Web browser window.

-Aside static resources such as images, videos or soundfiles, the Web browser can also download files that contain code that it can interpret and execute.
+Aside static resources such as images, videos or sound files, the Web browser can also download files that contain code that it can interpret and execute.
 The programming languages that Web browsers are able to understand are threefold: _HTML_, _CSS_ and _JavaScript_.

 The _**HTML**_ (for _Hypertext Markup Language_) is a markup language that allows to describe the structure of a document and, importantly, to create links to other documents.
 As show in the example above, HTML provides a number of __tags__ that allows to describe the structure of your document.
-For example the `<h1>` tag descibes a 1rst level title (or "head"), the `<p>` tag describes a "paragraph" and the `<a>` tag describe a link (or "anchor") to another document:
+For example the `<h1>` tag describes a 1st level title (or "head"), the `<p>` tag describes a "paragraph" and the `<a>` tag describe a link (or "anchor") to another document:

 ```html
 <h1>This is a title</h1>